Astros vs. Brewers Player Props Betting Odds

 Yelich Stats

-- Yelich has 43 hits with five doubles, seven home runs, 17 walks and 24 RBI.
-He's also stolen 10 bases.
+- Yelich has five doubles, seven home runs, 18 walks and 24 RBI (44 total hits).
+He has swiped 10 bases.

-- Yelich will look for his fourth straight game with a hit in this contest.
-During his last five outings he is hitting .222 with a double, a walk and an RBI.
+- Yelich will look for his fifth straight game with a hit in this matchup.
+During his last five outings he is hitting .263 with a double, a walk and an RBI.

 Yelich Recent Games